SudarshanaSRao/SudarshanaSRao.github.io/README.md

-# MS EE student @ University of Southern California

-#Education
-Electrical Engineering, MS
+# From Data to Decisions

+I am an MS student at the University of Southern California, passionate about Artificial Intelligence, Machine Learning, Data Science, and Deep Learning.
+Through my studies and projects, I have developed skills in Large Language Models, Generative AI, Data Engineering, and Data Analysis.
+I am eager to start my career and learn from experienced teams.